Housing Foundation of Islamic Revolution: Branches

-The Housing Foundation of Islamic Revolution has a head office in the capital of Iran (Tehran) and 31 branches in the provincial capitals and more than 278 sub-branches in the cities of the country.
+The Housing Foundation of Islamic Revolution has its headquarters in Tehran, and 31 branches in the provincial capitals and more than 278 sub-branches in the cities of the country.
 In addition, seven executive agencies are actually responsible for carrying out the special responsibility of the Housing Foundation in relation to housing development in cities and villages and low-income groups and the reconstruction of disaster-affected areas.

 Publications

 The Housing Foundation of Islamic Revolution has a publishing center that has published more than 130 books so far.
 The foundation has a monthly magazine called Housing message (پیام مسکن) too.